profile picture

 Bio

 Hi there!
-I am a PhD student in the Department of Psychology at the University of Toronto.
+I am a PhD Candidate in the Department of Psychology at the University of Toronto.
 I am broadly interested in the social cognitive development and moral reasoning of adults and children.
-I'm interested in topics including moral character development, perceptions of the self and others changing over time, mind perception (i.e., how do we view the minds of humans, animals, robots?), and altruism.
+I'm interested in topics including moral character development, perceptions of the self and others changing over time, mind perception (i.e., how do we view the minds of humans, animals, and robots?), and altruism.
 I love working with students and I'm willing to learn about topics outside of these areas as well!
 I'm originally from New Jersey and have a love for pizza, bagels, and Dunkin Donuts.
 I love to go to concerts, travel, and go on hikes.
 I also have 2 cats that may make an appearance during our session!

 Project ideas